 There has also been an increase in outsourcing or hiring teams in other jurisdictions to support day-to-day activities.
 However, the tasks that can be outsourced to other jurisdictions are limited due to the challenging Jersey regulatory environment, where certain technical tasks require local experience and technical skills.

-The pandemic accelerated the development of virtual support services, and there is a large number of local consultants and virtual assistants.
+The pandemic accelerated the development of virtual support services, and there are a large number of local consultants and virtual assistants.
 Meanwhile, Virteffic specialises in secretarial support and corporate governance services, which form the core of our business.
 Since its establishment, our team has drafted more than 2,500 sets of minutes for a wide range of clients, and we can also assist with technical administration tasks and projects where lengthy experience is required, making us the perfect solution for your workforce shortage.

 Our virtual assistants act efficiently and professionally with the utmost confidentiality, sometimes eliminating the need for staff members altogether.

-We have become a trusted support firm that assists businesses of all sizes, including many of the larger regulated firms (trust companies, fund companies, wealth advisors and insurance companies) as well SMEs, charities, and non-profit organisations.
-Our clients are based in Jersey, Guernsey, the Cayman Islands and the United Kingdom.
-Clients have used our services over the last 2.5 years, either for temporary support with a specific project or as a longer-term solution to fill their capacity needs.
+We have become a trusted support firm that assists businesses of all sizes, including many of the larger regulated firms (funds and trust companies, wealth advisors and insurance companies), non-profit organisations, and charities.
+Our clients are based in Jersey and Guernsey, the Cayman Islands, and the UK.

 Virteffic can assist as an extension to your on-site employees.
 Or as an alternate, more flexible solution to hiring a permanent administrator or secretarial officer.
 Using a virtual assistant means lower operational costs without compromising the quality of service.
 Our virtual assistants act efficiently and professionally with the utmost confidentiality, sometimes eliminating the need for staff members altogether.
 Virteffic is invested in every client that is taken on, and we will always do our utmost to deliver excellent services.